To kick-off a new series on Cyclingnews we caught up with Irish sprinter Sam Bennett to take a look at all of his race kit for 2020.

 After recently joining Deceuninck-QuickStep from Bora-Hansgrohe, Sam Bennett will be hoping to kick the season off with a win in Sunday's Schwalbe Classic criterium, ahead of his first WorldTour outing in new colours at the Tour Down Under.

-While his bike brand remains the same as last year, with both teams furnished with Specialized's fleet of road bikes, Bennett's new team sees a host of new sponsors supplying his clothing and accessories.
+While his bike brand remains the same as last year, with both teams furnished with Specialized's fleet, Bennett's new team sees a host of new sponsors supplying his clothing and accessories.

-The Irish sprinter is pictured here with his S-Works Tarmac, Specialized's lightweight road race bike, he also has the S-Works Venge aero bike on-site.
-We're merely a Roubaix away from a Specialized royal flush.
+The Irish sprinter is pictured here with his S-Works Tarmac, Specialized's best lightweight bike, he also has the S-Works Venge aero bike on-site.
+We're merely a Roubaix away from a Specialized road bikes royal flush.

 Like Bennett's former team, Deceuninck-QuickStep also use helmets from Specialized.
 Ahead of today's recon ride in the Australian sun, Bennett has opted for the S-Works Prevail II helmet, but for race days, we expect Bennett will take the speed gains offered by Specialized's Evade II aero helmet.